Get the FREE one-click dictionary software for Windows

 Derived forms: kickings

-See also: drum out, kick in, kick up
+See also: boot out [informal], kick down, kick up

-Type of: blow, bounce, bound, dance, dispense with, forego, foreswear, forgo, hit, impel, motility, motion, move, movement, propel, rack up, rebound, recoil, relinquish, resile, reverberate, ricochet, score, spring, take a hop, tally, trip the light fantastic, trip the light fantastic toe, waive
+Type of: blow, bounce, bound, dance, dispense with, express, forego, foreswear, forgo, give tongue to, hit, impel, motility, motion, move, movement, propel, rack up, rebound, recoil, relinquish, resile, reverberate, ricochet, score, spring, tally, trip the light fantastic [archaic], trip the light fantastic toe [archaic], utter, verbalise [Brit], verbalize, waive

 Encyclopedia: Kicking, Austria